 Booms and busts are illusions of the fraudulent monetary system which is dictated and run by elite private bankers for elite private bankers.
 The whole point of the system is designed to remove wealth and prosperity from ‘the people’ and centralise it all under Rothschild control.

 If I withdraw money from a bank, the notes state "I promise to pay the bearer on demand the sum of...", what does that mean exactly?

 The first recorded use of paper money was in the 7th century in China.
 However, the practice did not become widespread in Europe for nearly a thousand years.

-In the 16th century the goldsmith-bankers began to accept deposits, make loans and transfer funds.
-They also gave receipts for cash, that is to say gold coins, deposited with them.
+In the 16th century the goldsmith-bankers began to accept deposits, make loans, and transfer funds.
+They also gave receipts for gold coins deposited with them.
 These receipts, known as “running cash notes”, were made out in the name of the depositor and promised to pay him on demand.

 The Money which comes into circulation is loaned to the government in return for Treasury Bonds to the value of the loan, Treasury Bonds have a maturity of 30 years maximum before they are due to be paid back to the Central Bank, The Bank of England, to the original value plus interest, of course.
 When the Bonds are due to be paid back, the Government creates more Bonds and loans more money to pay the old Bonds.
 Again, interest is charged at whatever the Central Bank's rate is and can change at any time.